anyscale/examples/ray-train-megatron/README.md

-# Megatron-Bridge LLM Fine-Tuning with Ray Train
+# Fine-Tuning LLM with Megatron-Bridge and Ray Train

 This example demonstrates how to run **Megatron-Bridge** training using **Ray Train** for multi-GPU distributed training on Anyscale.
 It performs Supervised Fine-Tuning (SFT) on a Qwen/Qwen2.5-0.5B model.